Exploring the "Rubik's Magic" universe: Configurations with vanishing invariants

 \subsubsection{Sequence $EENWSSNW$}

 Imposing $\Delta = 0$ the two flaps (one horizontal and one vertical) must be both ascending or both descending.
 In both cases we compute $L = L_c = 0$.
-The two assemblages are equivalent as in the previous case, one of these (unclassified) is
+The two assemblages are equivalent as in the previous case, one of these (Figure \ref{fig:constructible1}, $8$-th image) is